-4.0 Borrowing Strategy 2009/10 - 2011/12
+4.0 Borrowing Strategy 2010/11 - 2012/13

-- 4.1 For several years, the Council has not been required to enter into any form of longterm borrowing and in fact repaid all of its long-term Government debt in March 2004.
+- 4.1 For several years, the Council has not been required to enter into any form of long-term borrowing and in fact repaid all of its long-term Government debt in March 2004.
 This was due to substantial capital receipts that the Council had generated, a significant proportion of which had been set-aside to repay debt in accordance with accounting regulations. - 4.2 These receipts were placed on deposit and earned interest for the Council's revenue funds.
 In addition, these receipts have effectively been used to finance new capital expenditure and to meet the Council's shorter-term cash flow requirements when this was negative. - 4.3 The only remaining debt outstanding is one money market loan for £1m.
 This is a fixed rate loan at 4.875%, maturing in 2032 with interest payments of £48,750 per year. - 4.4 The Prudential System for Capital Finance provides flexibility for local authorities to borrow.
-Effectively, councils can borrow money as long as they are able to demonstrate that the associated interest and principal repayments are affordable and sustainable within their longer-term financial resources. - 4.5 The Council's approved Capital Investment Strategy does contain provision for prudential borrowing, mainly on an "invest to save" basis, i.e. the cost of loan finance is met from the payback of the investment (efficiencies, greater income, etc). - 4.6 The Council's current financial plan to 2015 does not, however, currently include any provision for prudential borrowing. - 4.7 It is unlikely that the Council will receive any new borrowing allocations from the Government, all Government funding for capital investment purposes will be provided in the form of grant in accordance with their funding policy. - 4.8 The proposed that the Council's borrowing strategy for 2010/11 should be based on the following criteria: - Meeting the Council's cash flow requirements, primarily through its Investment Strategy. - Reviewing options for the outstanding money market loan of £1m.
+Effectively, councils can borrow money as long as they are able to demonstrate that the associated interest and principal repayments are affordable and sustainable within their longer-term financial resources. - 4.5 The Council's approved Capital Investment Strategy does contain provision for prudential borrowing, mainly on an "invest to save" basis, i.e. the cost of loan finance is met from the payback of the investment (efficiencies, greater income, etc). - 4.6 The Council's current financial plan to 2015 does not however, currently include any provision for prudential borrowing. - 4.7 It is unlikely that the Council will receive any new borrowing allocations from the Government in the short-term.
+However the Council may be required to borrow as part of the Governments proposals to reform the Housing Revenue Account.
+Further details on the proposals to reform the HRA were reported to Council on 28th June 2010. - 4.8 The proposed that the Council's borrowing strategy for 2011/12 should be based on the following criteria: - Meeting the Council's cash flow requirements, primarily through its Investment Strategy. - Reviewing options for the outstanding money market loan of £1m.